 Once again, welcome to your graduate education at CSUSB!
 Remember that the Office of Graduate Studies is here to support you as you continue down this exciting educational path.
 Our door is always open in the Office of Graduate Studies, even virtually.

-Dean Huizinga Associate Provost for Research, Dean of Graduate Studies

-Caroline H. Vickers, Ph.D.
-Faculty Director of Graduate Studies
+Dean Huizinga Associate Provost for Research, Dean of Graduate Studies Caroline H. Vickers, Ph.D.
+Interim Associate Dean of Graduate Studies, Professor of English

 Getting to CSUSB

 Parking Information